keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ### IAM Simplified:

 IAM offers a centralized hub of control within AWS and integrates with all other AWS Services.
 IAM comes with the ability to share access at various levels of permission and it supports the ability to use identity federation (the process of delegating authentication to a trusted external party like Facebook or Google) for temporary or limited access.
 IAM comes with MFA support and allows you to set up custom password rotation policy across your entire organiation.
-It is also PCI DSS compliant (passes government mandated credit card security regulations).
+It is also PCI DSS compliant i.e. payment card industry data security standard. (passes government mandated credit card security regulations).

 ### IAM Entities: